karthikv/tradeship-atom/README.md

 # Tradeship for Atom
-Atom package to run [tradeship](https://github.com/karthikv/tradeship), which automatically imports JS dependencies and removes unused ones.
+Atom package to run [tradeship](https://github.com/karthikv/tradeship), which automatically imports missing JS dependencies and removes unused ones.

 ## Installation
 Ensure you have tradeship installed: